poojaghatge6/Machine-Learning-/1000 Genome Project/readme.md

 Aim: To predict a person's geographic position from its genotype.

 Introduction:
 We are just 0.1% different from other individuals based on our genome.
 Human Genomes are 99.9% similar to each other.
-When we study this 0.1% genomic variations and can draw interesting conclusions like their geographic locations, diseases, etc.
+When we study this 0.1% genomic variations, we can draw interesting conclusions like their geographic locations, diseases, etc.

 Data Source and Description:
 - https://storage.googleapis.com/kmeans_data/large_train [6 GB]